promised-ai/redpoll-website/README.md

 All work should be done off the `draft` branch.
 The `master` branch contains the live site.

+To use bokeh plots in posts make sure `bokeh = true` in the `extras` section of the post header.
+For specific use examples using the `jsplot` shortcode, see `content/blog/sparse.md`

 ## Demos

 Some blog posts may have demos inside them.
 Demo code should be included in the